Episode 6 - Across the Mississippi

 So, you have the militia men in Warsaw who have ignored Governor Ford’s directions.
-The Mormons are keeping Governor Ford’s directions and are now turning in their weapons.
+The Latter-day Saints are keeping Governor Ford’s directions and are now turning in their weapons.
 And you start to see this imbalance of power.
-The Mormons, like in Missouri, have given up their weapons and have put themselves at the mercy of the Government.
+The Latter-day Saints, like in Missouri, have given up their weapons and have put themselves at the mercy of the Government.

 And to highlight this difference between Warsaw and Nauvoo, as Joseph is standing there watching the Nauvoo Legion file by and turn in their muskets, he sees a lot of them crying.
 A lot of them fighting back tears.
 He says, probably to Hyrum next to him, “These men are too good, too quiet and law abiding for this rough generation.”